ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/VirtualBox.md

 7. **Shutdown**.
 If this works, you're done!
 You can shut down the notebook by selecting `File` -> `Close and Halt`.
 You can shut down the Ubuntu Virtual Machine by clicking on the power button in the upper right corner of the Desktop and choosing `Shutdown`.
 You can then close VirtualBox.

-If this doesn't work, then you want to try the Docker option, or ask for help on the `conx-users` mailing list:
+If you can't get VirtualBox to work, then you may want to try the Docker option, or ask for help on the `conx-users` mailing list:

 https://groups.google.com/forum/#!forum/conx-users